poster

 Interviews with Terence Chang, Philip Kwok, and Philip Chan: Dragon Dynasty usually does a good job with the interviews they include, and this disc is no exception.
 If there is a complaint, I would have to say I would have liked more time spent on Philip Kwok.

-Location Guide: Hosted by Kea Lang (yeah, I don't know who she is either), this featurette takes us around Hong Kong to show the locations used in the film, as well as give some trivia about the movie.
+Location Guide: Hosted by actress Kea Wong, this featurette takes us around Hong Kong to show the locations used in the film, as well as give some trivia about the movie.
 I'm a big travel show buff, and so I dug this, but your mileage may vary.
 It's still a nice bit to include.

 Stranglehold sneak preview: Not really so much of an extra than a long commercial for the upcoming video game (which is the sequel to this movie).
 Still, it was pretty cool seeing the game's footage (which does look damn good) on a big screen, rather than a small monitor.